DWI / DUI ATTORNEY IN GEORGETOWN & WILLIAMSON COUNTY

 In addition, being charged with DWI immediately threatens an offender’s driver’s license.
 The offender will only have 15 days from the date the Notice of Suspension was received (generally the arrest date) to request an administrative license revocation (ALR) hearing.
 Otherwise, the state will suspend the offender’s license and driving privileges 40 days from the date of the arrest.

 A licensed driver age 21 or over who submits to a breath or blood test and is over the legal limit will receive a mandatory 90-day driver’s license suspension.
 If the same licensed driver refuses to submit to a breath or blood test, the period of suspension is enhanced to 180 days.
 Driver’s license proceedings, including occupational driver’s license hearings, are separate from the offender’s criminal case (learn more about a Georgetown traffic attorney).
 I regularly handle both on behalf of my clients.
 An occupational driver’s license will enable its holder to drive to many places including: their place of employment, school, the grocery store, post office and locations where he or she can conduct essential household duties.

 It is important to note that anything an individual says or does could be used against him or her in court.
-Whether or not a driver has provided the state with a breath or blood test or submitted to field sobriety tests, that person should contact a DWI attorney from Williamson county immediately for legal advice.
+Whether or not a driver has provided the state with a breath or blood test or submitted to field sobriety tests, that person should contact a DUI Attorney Williamson County immediately for legal advice.

 PRE-TRIAL INTERVENTION PROGRAM